Bank of England steps in to calm markets

 - comments

-The Bank of England has announced that it will step in to calm markets after the government's tax-cutting plans sparked a fall in the pound and caused borrowing costs to surge.
+The Bank of England has said it will step in to calm markets after the government's tax-cutting plans sparked a fall in the pound and caused borrowing costs to surge.

 It warned that if the market volatility continued there would be a "material risk to UK financial stability".

-The Bank said it will start an emergency bond-buying programme to help "restore orderly market conditions".
+The Bank will start buying government bonds at an "urgent pace" to help restore "orderly market conditions".

-The pound hit a record low on Monday following the chancellor's mini-budget.
+It comes after the currency hit a record low on Monday following the chancellor's mini-budget.

+The Bank of England has already said it will "not hesitate" to hike interest rates to try and protect the pound and try and stem surging prices.
+Some economists have predicted the Bank of England will raise the interest rate from the current 2.25% to 5.8% by next spring.

-Markets have also warned interest rates could spike after borrowing costs jumped, leading hundreds of mortgage products to be taken off the market.
+The projection has pushed borrowing costs higher, leading hundreds of mortgage products to be taken off the market.

 The Bank said the bond - or "gilt" - purchases would be "time limited" and carried out on "whatever scale is necessary" to ease investor concerns.